thepaperpilot/thepaperpilot.github.io/site/now/index.md

 ## Chromatic Lattice

 I'm working on a multiplayer incremental game called [Chromatic Lattice](/garden/chromatic-lattice/index.md) .
-It's still largely in the concept phase, and may even be built on the [Agentic fediverse](undefined).
+It's still largely in the concept phase, and may even be built on the [Agentic Fediverse](/garden/fedi-v2/index.md).

 ## Kronos